laristra/flecsi/patterns/02-object_factory/factory.md

 1. The factory is a singleton, and can be called from external scope to register the various handler types.
-In this example, we are using the Meyer's singleton discussed in the last section.
+In this example, we are using the Meyer's singleton discussed elsewhere in this document.
 2. The factory exposes an interface to register a callback function for each suffix type.
 We will see how this can be called from each handler type's implementation to avoid having to collect all of the handlers